JonasRock/ARXML_LanguageServer/src/docs/Developing.md

 ### Request Handling ###

-The server waits until a message is sent to it, parses the message, calculates the response and sends it back.
+The server waits until a message is sent to it, parses the message, calculates the response(s) and sends it(them) back.
 This loop is synchronous, the server can only process the next message after the response to the first one is sent back.

-For every request/notification we can receive based on our initialization, we register a callback function in main() to the JSON-RPC parser that handles the requests.
+For every request/notification we can receive based on our initialization, we register a callback function in the languageService that handles the requests.

-The parser provides the arguments for the request to the callback, that processes the request, formulates a result and passes it back to the parser, that serializes it and passes it back to the main to be sent back out to the client via socket.
+The lspParser provides the arguments for the request to the callback, that processes the request, formulates a result and passes it back to the parser, that serializes it and passes it back to the main to be sent back out to the client via socket.

 The data flow can be visualized as such:
 ~~~~~~~~~~~~~~~~
 Request:

-readocket -> JSON-RPC-Parser -> callback -> xmlParser -> shortnameStorage
+IOHandler -> LanguageService -> LspParser -> callback -> xmlParser -> shortnameStorage
 ~~~~~~~~~~~~~~~~
 ~~~~~~~~~~~~~~~~
 Response:

-writeSocket <- JSON-RPC-Parser <- callback <- xmlParser <- shortnameStorage
+IOHandler <- LanguageService <- LspParser <- callback <- xmlParser <- shortnameStorage
 ~~~~~~~~~~~~~~~~

 ### Parsing the ARXML file ###